 OK, so you finally get the fee paid off after a year or so of monthly payments.
 They start to work for you now, right?
 Well, in a word, no, they don’t, because now you have to build up your settlement account with them.
 A settlement account, or whatever they may call it, is an account of your funds that has to accumulate enough money for them to begin serious negotiations with the creditors.
 The settlement account has to contain enough money that the debt settlement company can use towards settling a specific credit account of yours.
 After all, there is no sense in negotiating if the settlement funds are not available.
 Again, do you think that your creditors are going to wait until your settlement account has enough money in it?

 If you can get beyond the lengthy payment period of the up-front fee and the lengthy period of accumulating funds in your settlement account, then the debt settlement company can get down to actual negotiation on your account(s).
 They begin the negotiations and get a 25% reduction on the balance that you owe.
 Great!
 Right?
 Well no, actually here are three major problems there.

-The first is that you could probably get a 25% reduction on your own, right at the onset of the credit problem, the second is that you paid the debt settlement company thousands of dollars to save yourself a couple of bucks, and third, because it took so long to pay off the up-front fee and accumulate funds in the settlement account, your balance on the credit card account has almost doubled because it has been accumulating interest at the 29% default interest rate.
+The first is that you could probably get close to a 25% reduction on your own, right at the onset of the credit problem, the second is that you paid the debt settlement company thousands of dollars to save yourself a couple of bucks, and third, because it took so long to pay off the up-front fee and accumulate funds in the settlement account, your balance on the credit card account has almost doubled because it has been accumulating interest at the 29.99% default interest rate.